Pwd9000-ML/blog-devto/posts/2022-GitHub-Codespaces/GitHub-Codespaces.md

 }
 ```

 You can even specify which **VS Code extensions** to install and load on the remote codespace.
-Let's add the following code into the **devconainer.json** file, above `"forwardPorts"`:
+Let's add some specific custom **VS Code Extensions** to be installed on our remote codespace by adding the following code into the **devconainer.json** file:

 ```JSON
 // Configure tool-specific properties.